-- P. Scalart is the Head of the Electronics Engineering department of ENSSAT. - A. Courtay is supervising the first year students of the Electronics Engineering department of ENSSAT.

-- M. Gautier is the Head of the Network and Telecommunications Department at IUT Lannion. - M. Gautier is member of the French National University Council since 2015 in signal processing and electronics (Conseil National des Universités en 61e section) - elected again in 2019. - O. Berder is in charge of Studies Pursuit of Physical Measurements Department at IUT Lannion. - O. Berder and B. Vrigneau are elected members of IUT Institute Council and Direction Committee. - B. Vrigneau is the Head of the new department Multimedia and Internet at IUT Lannion.
+- A. Courtay is supervising the first year students of the Electronics Engineering department of ENSSAT. - R. Gerzaguet is supervising the third year students of the Electronics Engineering department of ENSSAT. - R. Rocher is the Head of the Network and Telecommunications Department at IUT Lannion. - M. Gautier is member of the French National University Council since 2015 in signal processing and electronics (Conseil National des Universités en 61e section) elected again in 2019. - O. Berder is in charge of Studies Pursuit of Physical Measurements Department at IUT Lannion. - B. Vrigneau is the Head of the new department Multimedia and Internet at IUT Lannion.